Chandansahu7980/Farmers_F4/README.md

 - 📰 News updates and farming insights
 - 🔒 Secure login system with password recovery
 - 📈 Admin dashboard for managing users and crops
-- 🛠️ Session tracking for both experts and farmers

 ---